 The purpose of this Sub-Element is to describe the existing character of Yakima County's rural lands.
 This is done primarily through a review of past and current zoning regulations and through an inventory of existing parcel sizes, uses and vacancies.
-The Sub-Element also presents several major issues confronting rural areas ~~and describes the preferred land use scenario of the citizens' committee for Plan 2105, the Shareholders.~~
+The Sub-Element also presents several major issues confronting rural areas.